bediger4000/heapcount/README.md

 has a grasp of algorithms.
 At the very least, the candidate would have to know of and understand heaps (and inside that, binary trees).

-My implementation of this problem required knowing how to permute N integers, and knowing enough about heap properties and implementations to use a Go slice as the underlying data storage.
+My implementation of this problem (which may not be the best!) required knowing how to permute N integers, and knowing enough about heap properties and implementations to use a Go slice as the underlying data storage.